robjshaw/dbcore/README.md

 ======

 ### Why I built it
-I was over building a object.cfc and feel the orm/framework tech comes with too much overhead to build slick prototype.
+I was over building an object.cfc and felt the orm/framework tech comes with too much overhead to build slick/mean prototype transferable to other lanuages easily.
-You should be able to add a column then ultize it straight away.
-But the end game is more client side js less server side cf.
+You should be able to add a column/table then ultize it straight away.
+The end game is more client side js less server side cf.

 ### Why use it?